LuckyV1234star/ProjectS350F/README.md

 Set your directory to the code folder

 Enter: npm start
-The program will run and access with http://localhost:3000
+The program will run and access with http://localhost:3000 in your browser

 The Baggage Tracking in Security.ejs is currently a dummy page, please ignore